bwees/homelab/README.md

   - `*.bwees.lab` - Personal Services
   - `*.bwees.home` - Family Services

+The Ansible host inventory uses Tailscale for all communication in playbooks.

 ## Cloudflare Tunnels
 Cloudflare tunnels is used to route any services that need to be publicly accessible on my domain.
 This simplifies a lot of firewall configuration and is rarely used since most traffic is routed through Tailscale.